 May Prevent Stroke

-Scallops are rich in omega 3 fatty acids which reduce the risk of stroke, according to experts.
+Scallops are rich in omega 3 fatty acids which may help reduce the risk of stroke, according to experts.
 They also contain other minerals that protect against cardiovascular disease and promote blood flow through the body (12).

 Lower Risk Of Macular Degeneration